Exact Matching of Random Graphs with Constant Correlation: Signatures of correct pairs of vertices

 \end{prop}

-\begin{proof} Let $\p_0$ denote the probability conditional an instance of $G_0$.
-Fix a typical vertex $i \in \typ$, and let $l \in \{0, \ldots, m-1\}$.
+\begin{proof} Fix a typical vertex $i \in \typ$, and let $l \in \{0, \ldots, m-1\}$.
 We start with proving the following claim showing that with overwhelming probability, the degrees of all vertices in $\HD(l)$ in the child graphs $G$ and $G'$ remain relatively large, where $\HD(l)$ is defined in Condition~\ref{enum:4}.

 \begin{claim} There exists $\alpha_0>0$ depending on $\kappa$, $K$, and $D$ such that for any $\alpha \in (0, \alpha_0)$,

 \end{claim}

 To prove the claim, let $j \in \HD(l)$.
 Then